dennisjosesilva/incremental-contour-experiments/README.md

 ## Abstract

-A component tree is a graph representation that encodes the connected components of the upper or lower level sets of a greyscale image.
+A component tree is a graph representation that encodes the connected components of the upper or lower-level sets of a greyscale image.
 Consequently, the nodes of a component tree represent binary images of the encoded connected components.
 There exist various algorithms that extract information and attributes of nodes of a component tree.
 We propose an efficient incremental method to compute the contours of the nodes of a component  tree by counting the edges (sides) of contour pixels.